 2) Credit Risk

 Credit risk refers to the risk that the counterparty will default on its contractual obligations resulting in financial losses to the Company.
-Credit risk arises primarily from financial assets such as trade receivables, cash and cash equivalents, other balances with banks and other financial assets such as other receivables with the Company.
+Credit risk arises primarily from financial assets such as trade receivables, cash and cash equivalents, other balances with banks and other financial assets with the Company.

 The Company has adopted a policy of only dealing with counter parties that have sufficiently high credit rating.
 The Company's exposure and credit ratings of its counterparties are continuously monitored and the aggregate value of transactions is reasonably spread amongst the counterparties.